 Preschool circle time is when all the children sit together as a group in a circle.
 It usually takes place in the morning a little bit after short morning free play.
 Use circle time to introduce a topic, discuss social situations and connect as a group.

-Variety of activities - Circle time should include: Songs, games and movement.
-By keeping Multiple Intelligences Theory in mind your will reach more children.
+Circle time should include: Songs, games and movement.
+By keeping Multiple Intelligences Theory in mind, your will reach more children.
 For example:

 This technique encourages the children to participate since everyone wants to hold the yarn and be a part of the spiderweb.
 At the end we lift the web up high, which takes good team effort.